Rustin170506/blog/_posts/2024-12-17-init-stats.md

 In TiDB, the statistics data can be divided into three parts:

-1. Basic information from the `mysql.stats_meta` table:
+1. Basic information: `modify_count`, `row_count`, `version` from `mysql.stats_meta` table.
-	- `modify_count`: Number of row modifications(DELETE/INSERT/UPDATE) since the last statistics collection.
-	- `row_count`: Real-time row count of the table.
-	- `version`: Last update time of the statistics (Note: This is the update time of the stats meta row, not the last analysis time).
 2. TopN information: `value`, `count` from `mysql.stats_topn` table.
-	- `value`: TopN value.
-(With data type)
-	- `count`: Count of the TopN value.
 3. Histogram meta: `is_index`, `distinct_count`, `null_count`, `version`, `stats_ver` from `mysql.stats_histograms` table.
-	- `is_index`: Whether the statistics are for an index.
-	- `distinct_count`: Number of distinct values.
-	- `null_count`: Number of NULL values.
-	- `version`: Last update time of the statistics.(The real last analysis time)
-	- `stats_ver`: Statistics format version(0, 1, 2).
 4. Histogram buckets: `count`, `repeats`, `lower_bound`, `upper_bound` from `mysql.stats_buckets` table.
-	- `count`: Number of rows in the bucket.
-	- `repeats`: Number of times the upper-bound value of the bucket appears in the data.
-	- `lower_bound`: Lower bound of the bucket.
-	- `upper_bound`: Upper bound of the bucket.

 When TiDB starts, it will load these statistics data from the system tables into memory.

 ## How TiDB Loads Statistics Data?

-Since TiDB maintains extensive statistical data for each column (including 100 TopN values and 256 histogram buckets), loading all statistics at once can be resource-intensive.
+Since TiDB maintains extensive statistics for each column and index (including 100 TopN values and 256 histogram buckets), loading all statistics at once can be resource-intensive.
 To address this, TiDB provides two initialization approaches:

 1. A lightweight mode that quickly loads only essential statistics
 2. A comprehensive mode that loads all statistical data but takes longer to complete